monerodocs/md/docs/interacting/monerod/reference.md

 | `--fluffy-blocks`     | Relay compact blocks.
 Default.
 Compact block is just a header and a list of transaction IDs.
 | `--no-fluffy-blocks`  | Relay classic full blocks.
 Classic block contains all transactions.
 | `--show-time-stats`   | Official docs say "Show time-stats when processing blocks/txs and disk synchronization." but it does not seem to produce any output during usual blockchain synchronization.
 | `--zmq-rpc-bind-ip`   | IP for ZMQ RPC server to listen on.
-This is not widely used as ZMQ interface currently does not provide meaningful advantage over classic JSON-RPC interface.
+By default `127.0.0.1`.
+This is not yet widely used as ZMQ interface currently does not provide meaningful advantage over classic JSON-RPC interface.
+Unfortunately, currently there is no way to disable the ZMQ server.
 | `--zmq-rpc-bind-port` | Port for ZMQ RPC server to listen on.
-Defaults to `18082`, or `28082` for testnet, or `38082` for stagenet.
+By default `18082` for mainnet, `38082` for stagenet, and `28082` for testnet.
 | `--db-type`           | Specify database type.
 The default and only available: `lmdb`.

 #### Help and Version